Fiat Pulse: Safety

+Latin NCAP

+In 2023, the Pulse in its most basic Latin American market configuration with 4 airbags received 2 stars from Latin NCAP 3.0 (similar to Euro NCAP 2014).

 Abarth Pulse

 The Abarth Pulse was unveiled in March 2022, featuring exterior changes and a 1.3-litre FireFly turbocharged petrol engine producing 185 PS and 27.5 kgm of torque.
 Fiat claimed a 0-100 km/h figure below 8 seconds and a top speed of 210 km/h.

 Fiat Fastback

 The Fiat Fastback is a coupe SUV variant of the Pulse, which was released in August 2022.
 In Brazil, it is positioned as a flagship Fiat model only below the imported Fiat 500e.
 It is available with the 1.0-litre turbocharged and 1.3-litre turbocharged petrol engines.
 The Fastback nameplate was previously used for a concept coupe SUV based on the Fiat Toro in 2018.